 - Problems along the sacroiliac joint- This is also a known cause for sciatica amongst pregnant women.

 - Increased fluid retention – It is common for women to retain excess fluid during their pregnancy.
 This can at times put pressure on an exposed sciatic nerve that runs through the pelvis.
 The pelvic region may act as an access path to sciatic nerve compressions in this case.

-- Change in the center of gravity – The development of a woman’s belly and breasts can alter their center of gravity.
-This in turn leads to the tensing of muscles around the region like the hamstrings and quadriceps as well as muscles in the pelvic and buttocks regions.
+- Change in the centre of gravity – The development of a woman’s belly and breasts can alter their centre of gravity.
+This, in turn, leads to the tensing of muscles around the region like the hamstrings and quadriceps as well as muscles in the pelvic and buttocks regions.
 Additionally, this can cause an abnormal curvature of the Lordotic curve – the arch right above the dip of the buttocks leading to a lot of pressure on the sciatic nerve.

 - Diabetes during pregnancy- This can lead to sciatica in rare cases

-- Tumors and Abscesses– During pregnancy identifying a tumor or an abscess in the regions of the sciatic nerve with the addition of the baby’s weight can add immense pressure on the nerve.
+- Tumours and Abscesses– During pregnancy identifying a tumour or an abscess in the regions of the sciatic nerve with the addition of the baby’s weight can add immense pressure on the nerve.

 - Excessive bleeding– Always a risk during pregnancy, excessive bleeding can be a root cause of sciatica.

 Knowing the causes and symptoms of sciatica will help identify and start a routine towards managing the condition, it is also critical to know who is susceptible to sciatica during pregnancy